cosminstaicu/antheia/SECURITY.md

 ## Supported Versions

-As there is only one main branch, every new release fixes any ongoing issues.
+As there is only one main branch, security fixes are applied only to the latest released version.
 So, as long as you update the library to the latest version, everything should be ok.

 | Version | Supported          |
 | ------- | ------------------ |